 My writing programs are highly structured – it’s how I get my clients to focus on the content and make their ideas strong and relevant.
 And it also means that we can use voice recordings to create the first draft.
 It’s acting without creating chaos.
 Not every action is worth taking.

 With creativity, quantity leads to quality, says Kieran Flanagan.
-She is co-founder of the Impossible Institute.
+She is the co-founder of the Impossible Institute.
 That is true, too.
 Structured quantity.

 Turn action into a game

 I used to use my To-do list to trick myself into doing my least favourite tasks.
 I’d write my list and then I’d number it.
 I’d always put the horrid ones at the top.
 The game was that I couldn’t move on to the fun things until the horrid ones got done.
 Simple!
-It doesn’t seem to work for me anymore, but it might work for you.

 Making work into play is one of the best ways to stay in action.
 Pang reminds us of the term deep play.
 Anthropologist Clifford Geertz coined the term when writing about Balinese cockfighting.
 (I’m sensing a problem with that article.)

 Little challenges turn action into a game that is fun to play.
-How many calls will it take before I make friends with this guy I am cold calling?
-Or can I pick up the phone five times before 10 am.
+How many calls will it take before I make friends with this person I am cold calling?
+Or can I pick up the phone five times before 10 am?
 I make calling people (I don’t like the term prospects) a game by mixing people I know well with people I know very little.
 More fun.